 Have you had “check the furnace filter” on your to-do-list for weeks or even months?
 While it can be a bothersome chore, it is one that will be worth your time in the long run.

-Changing the air filter in your furnace is typically a simple and inexpensive task that is crucial to preserving the performance of your HVAC system between regular tune-up appointments.
+Changing the air filter in your furnace is usually a simple and inexpensive task that is essential to maintaining the performance of your HVAC system between regular tune-up appointments.
 Most importantly, it is a significant contributor to the overall air quality in your home.
 A clogged air filter could cause a variety of airflow and comfort issues including increased energy consumption (higher heating bills), inadequate heating throughout your home, unhealthy air quality in your living spaces and even the total failure of your heating system.
-A clean filter will keep dust and dirt from building up in the system avoiding expensive maintenance and/or early component or system failure.
+A clean filter will keep dust and dirt from building up in the system avoiding expensive maintenance and/or premature component or system failure.

 Here are general guidelines to use when you encounter a dirty air filter that needs to be replaced:

 - Determine what size air filter is the proper fit for your unit and purchase the filter (available at home stores, hardware stores and local HVAC contractors).

 - Turn your system off by turning off the breaker or power to the system.

 - Open or remove the air filter panel close to the bottom of your unit to reveal an open compartment.

 - On the top of that open compartment is where you’ll see your filter resting on two metal supports.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.